2268563/which-sandwich/README.md

 The database file is not committed to GitHub.

 1. Run `python manage.py migrate` to build the database schema from the models.
 2. Create an admin profile with `python manage.py createsuperuser`.
-This can then be used to log in at [/admin](127.0.0.1:8000/admin).
 3. Run the population script with `python populate_whichsandwich.py`.

 To reset everything to a clean database just delete the db.sqlite3 file and perform the above steps again.